c3lang/c3-web/docs/language-common/enums.md

 2. `inner` returns the type of the ordinal as a `typeid`.
 3. `lookup_field(field_name, value)` lookup an enum by associated value.
 4. `names` returns a list containing the names of all enums.
+5. `description` returns the identifier of the enum member.
-5. `from_ordinal(value)` convert an integer to an enum.
+6. `from_ordinal(value)` convert an integer to an enum.
-6. `values` return a list containing all the enum values of an enum.
+7. `values` return a list containing all the enum values of an enum.

 ## Constdef